Data-driven UI design: 3 tips to prototype interfaces with real data

 - Customize your data visualization elements to harmonize with your UI design

-Download Justinmind and discover data-driven prototyping the right way!
+Download Justinmind and do data driven design the right way!

 First of all, download Justinmind if you haven’t already.
 Once you’ve created a web or mobile prototype, you can either import existing data or manually enter data right there into the interface, storing the data in a Data Master.
 Data masters give you the power to prototype advanced confirmation pop ups, wish lists, to-do lists and more.